-The full form of DJMC is Diploma in Journalism and Mass Communication.
+DJMC also known as Diploma in Journalism and Mass Communication, is a UG diploma course to educate students in the field of journalism and mass communication.
 DJMC’s curriculum is designed to help students gain knowledge about news reporting, telecommunication, media production, and digital communication.
-DJMC offers skill development in the field of journalism and mass communication to make them employable in the media industries.

-Some of the major subjects in the syllabus of the Diploma in Journalism and Mass Communication include Communication Concepts, History, Law and Ethics, Radio and TV Journalism, Public Relations, Advertising and Media Management, etc.
+DJMC offers skill development in the field of journalism and mass communication to make them employable in the media industry.
+Some of the major subjects in the syllabus of the DJMC include Communication Concepts, History, Law and Ethics, Radio and TV Journalism, Public Relations, Advertising and Media Management, etc.

 Students can have a quick look at the details about the Diploma in Journalism and Mass Communication mentioned below.